eclipse-hono/hono/site/content/component/http-adapter.md

 ## Using the API

-The REST adapter by default requires devices to authenticate during connection establishment.
+The HTTP adapter by default requires devices to authenticate during connection establishment.
 The adapter supports the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 The *username* provided in the header must have the form *auth-id@tenant*, e.g. `sensor1@DEFAULT_TENANT`.
 The adapter verifies the credentials provided by the device against the credentials that the [configured Credentials service]({{< relref "#credentials-service-configuration" >}}) has on record for the device.
 The adapter uses the Credentials API's *get* operation to retrieve the credentials-on-record with the *tenant* and *auth-id* provided by the device in the *username* and `hashed-password` as the *type* of secret as query parameters.

 When running the Hono example installation as described in the [Getting Started guide]({{< relref "getting-started.md" >}}), the demo Credentials service comes pre-configured with a `hashed-password` secret for device `4711` of tenant `DEFAULT_TENANT` having an *auth-id* of `sensor1` and (hashed) *password* `hono-secret`.
 These credentials are used in the following examples illustrating the usage of the adapter.
 Please refer to the [Credentials API]({{< relref "api/Credentials-API.md#standard-credential-types" >}}) for details regarding the different types of secrets.